Distributive-Network/eslint-config/README.md

-# KDS JavaScript Style Guide
+# @kingsds/eslint-config

+The ESLint Shareable Configuration used at Kings Distributed Systems when contributing to DCP.

+For the style guide used to derive this config, refer to [this Markdown file](https://gitlab.com/Distributed-Compute-Protocol/dcp-private-docs/-/blob/develop/style-guides/javascript.md).*emphasized text***KDS JavaScript Style Guide

 This document is an incomplete draft of a proposed style guide for JavaScript written at KDS.